-In the (optional) fourth year, students will need to be in residence for an extended first term to begin their research project.
+In the (optional) fourth year of the Biomedical Sciences course, students will need to be in residence for an extended first term to begin their research project.
 You will need to be in Oxford for 12 weeks in the first term.
-This extended term means that you will need to budget for slightly higher living costs.
-(See the likely range of living costs for an additional month in Oxford.)
+This extended term means that you will need to budget for slightly higher living costs in the final year, as you will be required to be in Oxford for longer than the standard term.
+The additional work in the fourth year means that you will graduate with an MBiomedSci - a master's degree - as well as invaluable research experience that will be excellent preparation for further study or a range of careers.